 Celebrity memoirs are plentiful, but they aren’t always good.
 Just because an actor lived through a particularly salacious event doesn’t necessarily mean they’ll reveal any details about what occurred — though it’s always fun when they do.
-The best movie star memoirs don’t even have to contain much gossip — often, the most entertaining books are the ones that simply shed light on a star’s experiences and outlook that we’d never get from even the best of journalistic profiles.
+The best movie star memoirs don’t even have to contain much gossip — often, the most entertaining books are the ones that simply shed light on a star’s experiences and an outlook that we’d never get from even the best journalistic profiles.

 The late actress and writer got plenty personal in her breakout 1987 novel “Postcards from the Edge,” but it’s her trio of memoirs where she gives a true peek behind the curtain of her celebrity.
-The literary adaptation of her one-woman stage show, “Wishful Drinking,” kicks things off, and the erstwhile Princess Leia closes the trilogy with some juicy gossip about her brief affair with “Star Wars” costar Harrison Ford in “The Princess Diarist.”
+The literary adaptation of her one-woman stage show, “Wishful Drinking,” kicks things off, followed by “Shockaholic,” and the erstwhile Princess Leia closes the trilogy with some juicy gossip about her brief affair with “Star Wars” costar Harrison Ford in “The Princess Diarist.”
 Reading these will remind you of the great wit and talent gone far too soon.

 The “Star Trek” trailblazer, along with Justin Eisinger, Steven Scott, and illustrator Harmony Becker, documented his imprisonment in a Japanese American internment camp during World War II in this graphic novel that switches back and forth from his perspective as a terrified five-year-old child to an adult looking back on the impact the experience had on him, his family, and the country as a whole.

-The actress’ first book tells the story of her childhood: the Irish estate where her director father would bring film icons between projects, her late teens in London, her mother’s tragic death, and ultimately her move to New York at the start of her film career.
-In Watch Me, she chronicles her film career — including her 17-year relationship with Jack Nicholson.
+“A Story Lately Told” shares the story of Houston’s childhood: the Irish estate where her director father John Huston would bring film icons between projects, her late teens in London, her mother’s tragic death, and ultimately her move to New York at the start of her film career.
+It’s follow-up, “Watch Me,” chronicles Houston’s film career — including her 17-year relationship with Jack Nicholson.

 While Andrews’ first memoir, “Home,” recounted her difficult childhood and the early years of her storied career, it’s this second one, co-written with her daughter Emma Walton Hamilton, where she details her rise to fame, her personal milestones, and the classic films she made throughout her Hollywood career.